Read our first post about the BVIs.

 On Thursday, we woke up early to head over to the Baths.
-If you are not familiar with it, the Baths are giant rocks on the beach that have created caves and pathways.
-It’s a major tourist attraction here.
+The Baths are giant rocks on the beach that have created caves and pathways.
+It’s a major tourist attraction in the BVIs.
 We picked up our Parks mooring in Spring Bay by 8:30, and quickly got in the water, with just our go pro and sunglasses.
-We swam up to Spring Bay, took a walk around the trails there, and then swam around to the Baths.
-We quickly got ahead of a tour group, and entered into the Baths.
+Instead of taking Little Dipper to the beach, we swam up to Spring Bay, took a walk around the trails there, and then swam around to the Baths.
+We got ahead of a tour group and entered the Baths.

 Back on Starry Horizons we finished up a few internet things and dropped our mooring, headed to Salt Island Bay to stay the night.
 After snorkeling the anchor I stayed in the water and checked out the reef near shore.
 It was amazing!
-One of the things we’ve noticed in the BVIs is that the coral itself hasn’t been that great – sadly due to the popularity of the area a lot of coral is suffering.
-Salt Island Bay was just off the beaten track enough that there was more life to the coral.
-I swam right next to the cliffs and was rewarded with spotting two octopi, an eel, a puffer fish, in addition to many cow fish, urchins, and parrotfish.
-One of the best snorkels I’ve had here.
+One of the things we’ve noticed in the BVIs is that the coral itself hasn’t been that great – sadly due to the popularity of the area, a lot of coral is suffering.
+Salt Island Bay is off the beaten track enough that there was more life to the coral.
+I swam next to the cliffs and was rewarded with spotting two octopuses, an eel, and a puffer fish, in addition to many cowfish, urchins, and parrotfish.
+It’s one of the best snorkels I’ve had here.

 Back on Starry Horizons David was pretty worn out, so he took a nap while I have our grill a long overdue cleaning.
 Before sunset I took Little Dipper over to the dock and walked the beach, enjoying the sunset.